 We recommend that you do not mount heat-producing appliances, such as coffee makers and toaster ovens, beneath cabinets.
 Excess heat and moisture from these appliances can damage cabinets.

-Over time, Ultra Violet light rays in natural sunlight may affect the appearance of your cabinets.
+Over time, UV light rays in natural sunlight may affect the appearance of your cabinets.
 Bertch applies UV inhibitors to all its wood cabinetry as part of the finishing process.
 The finish on your cabinetry will not change, but the wood may, depending on its natural characteristics, the amount and direction of light exposure, and the portion of the cabinet that receives light.

 Oasis Surface Care